vipzonevip/api-v1-client-python/docs/wallet.md

 recipients : dictionary - dictionary with the structure of 'address':amount from_address : str - specific address to send from (optional) fee : int - transaction fee in satoshi.
-Must be greater than default (optional) note : str - public note to include with the transaction (optional)
+Must be greater than default (optional) note : str - public note to include with the transaction if amount >= 0.005 BTC (optional)
 ```

 Usage: